 Books & Beyond Discussion

 Join us for an informal book discussion group over Zoom!
-If you need help setting up Zoom on your device, please call the Adult Reference Desk at (540) 635-3153 ext 105.
-Wednesday, November 4th at 10 A.M.
+If you need help setting up Zoom on your device, please call the Adult Reference Desk at (540) 635-3153 ext.
+105. Wednesday, December 2nd at 10 A.M.

 Photography & Beyond

 Come explore the world of photography and beyond.
 Our photography group meets virtually, every other week, using Zoom technology.
 This interactive forum is facilitated by local photographer, Sharon Fisher.
-During this session, we will explore techniques using photography to create stories and express emotions.
-The theme will be on giving thanks.
+During this session, we will explore techniques for capturing the winter holidays through photography.
+In addition, suggestions for creating photography-based gifts and crafts will be provided.
 Photographers of all levels using any type of cameras are welcome to join us.
-Saturday, November 7th at 10 A.M.
+Register for this event online.
+Saturday, December 5th at 10 A.M.

 Books & Beyond Discussion